fontforge/fontforge.github.io/en-US/about/faq.md

 the number of internal units (also called em-units) used to represent em.

-Within fontforge outline glyphs are displayed using the coordinate system established here.
+Within FontForge outline glyphs are displayed using the coordinate system established here.
 See also the [section on em-units in the overview.](/en-US/documentation/tutorials/overview/#em-unit)